 Getting involved in Parliament

-As well as these direct means for Australians to engage in Parliament, there are many ways for the public to observe and keep up to date with Parliament.
-The work of the Senate and House of Representatives is always open for the public to watch, as is much of the work of committees.
-You can watch Parliament in action on television or via the internet.
-The press gallery in Parliament House reports on the work of the Parliament through print and broadcast media.
+Australians who want to have their say to Parliament can start by getting informed about the work of Parliament.
+The meetings of the Senate and House of Representatives are always open for the public to watch in-person or online, as is much of the work of committees.
+The press gallery reports on the work of Parliament through print, broadcast and social media.
 Many members of parliament also use social media to directly communicate to the public about their work.

 People voting in a federal election.